Breadcrumb

 Ongoing Compliance:

-Ensuring ongoing compliance with the AOHP is vital for maintaining a safe work environment.
-Individuals are required to submit a new questionnaire under the following circumstances:
+Maintaining AOHP compliance is essential for a safe work environment.
+Participants must submit a new questionnaire under the following conditions:

 • Before initial contact with laboratory animals.

-• When there are modifications in exposure circumstances, such as introducing new animal models or new hazards.
+• When exposure circumstances change (e.g., new animal models or hazards).

 • Program Oversight